viboes/std-make/doc/proposal/reflection/tuple_like.md

 ```

-The definition is in line with the tuple-like access as defined for `std::tuple`.
+This definition would be in line with the tuple-like access as defined for `std::tuple`.

 ## Explicit conversion to `std::pair<T,U>` and `std::tuple<Ts...>`